More than 350 staff work for Centrepoint across the country, supporting homeless young people into a home and a job every day.

 The Downton Abbey star has supported Centrepoint since 2012 when he served fish and chips to our young people in Soho.

-Presenter and actress Lisa is long standing and valued ambassador who always goes out of her way to support Centrepoint.
+Presenter and actress Lisa is a long standing and valued ambassador who always goes out of her way to support Centrepoint.

 Symon is Managing Director of the CEO and Board Services practice in the London office of Russell Reynolds Associates.
 Symon advises global corporations on Board recruitment, CEO succession planning, senior executive search and leadership evaluation.